Snoring loudly could be an indication of sleep apnea, a disorder in which breathing stops and starts repeatedly during sleep.

 The main types of sleep apnea are:

-This less common form of sleep apnea occurs when your brain fails to transmit signals to your breathing muscles.
+This less common form of sleep apnea occurs when your brain fails to send signals to your breathing muscles.
 This means that you make no effort to breathe for a short period.
 You might awaken with shortness of breath or have a difficult time getting to sleep or staying asleep.

 Obstructive sleep apnea occurs when the muscles that support the soft tissues in your throat, such as your tongue and soft palate, temporarily relax.
 When these muscles relax, your airway is narrowed or closed, and breathing is momentarily cut off.